 Solar concentrators replace costly fuels.

 The EU’s new building directives require “near-zero energy” for all new and renovated properties as of 2021, which in most cases means that the property will be self-sufficient with solar collectors on the roof and facades.
 In Spain and parts of Italy, legislation has already passed that mandates the installation of solar collectors for new houses and buildings.

 In the industry, energy-demanding processes that currently run on oil or gas will undergo fundamental efficiency measures.
 The energy that is needed for production will come in part from solar energy systems on the roof of the factory.
 Solar concentrators can provide both heat and steam that can directly replace costly fuel.

 Heat is half

 Half of the overall energy usage is heat.
-Electricity and transportation splits the other half.
-Heat is used to make our everyday products, such as clothes, dairy products, drinks and food.
-Solar collectors like Absolicon T160 can produce energy needed to meet the heat demand with zero emissions.
-The sun shines for free, the heat losses are very small at daytime and the heat can be stored for when the sun is down.
+Electricity and transportation split the other half.
+Heat is used to make our everyday products, such as clothes, dairy products, drinks, and food.
+Solar collectors like Absolicon T160 can produce the energy needed to meet the heat demand with zero emissions.
+The sun shines for free, the heat losses are very small during the daytime and the heat can be stored for when the sun is down.